-Vero is a recognised ‘umbrella body’ for the Disclosure and Barring Service (DBS), the body that deals with criminal record checks in England and Wales.
-We are also a registered ‘responsible body’ with Disclosure Scotland.
-This means we can run basic, standard and enhanced criminal background checks for you, throughout the UK.
+Vero is registered with the Disclosure and Barring Service (DBS) to conduct basic, standard and enhanced criminal record checks in England and Wales.
+We also have a relationship with Disclosure Scotland to process checks in Scotland.
+This means we can run basic, standard and enhanced criminal background checks on potential employees, throughout the UK.

-To comply with the Rehabilitation of Offenders Act 1974, employers are obliged to make candidates aware as soon as possible that a criminal record check is a requirement for the job.
-Vero can help you design a recruitment process that is in full compliance with the Act.
+If you require a criminal record check as part of your background check, you have to tell your job applicants.
+To comply with the Rehabilitation of Offenders Act 1974, employers are obliged to make candidates aware as soon as possible – usually at the point of advertising the role – that a criminal record check is a requirement for the job.
+Vero helps you design an employee recruitment process that is in full compliance with the Act.

 A conviction is deemed spent when a defined period of time (or rehabilitation period) has passed after the individual has been sentenced.
 The Rehabilitation of Offenders Act sets out rehabilitation periods for each type of crime.
 Once a conviction is spent, it will no longer appear on a basic disclosure certificate.
 Spent convictions should not count against a candidate.

-In the past, some employers would oblige candidates to use their subject access rights to obtain details of any past convictions – effectively making the candidate run their own criminal background check and in some instances gaining excessive access to protected records.
+In the past, some employers would oblige candidates to use their subject access rights to obtain details of any past convictions – effectively making the candidate run their own criminal background check.
+In some instances this would give the employer excessive access to protected records.
 Under chapter 10 of the Data Protection Act 2018, this is now prohibited.
-An employer may only perform a criminal records check when it is proportionate and legitimate to do so and they must use the legally mandated
+An employer may only perform a criminal record check on candidates or employees when it is proportionate and legitimate to do so and they must use the legally mandated processes.

 When running a background check on a potential employee who has resided overseas, the availability of criminal record checks varies from one country to another.